Baby Boy’s Woof-Facts

 Baby Boy’s Background

-I’m so thankful that a Good Samaritan happened to cross my path while she travelled through the big inner-city where I resided prior.
-She saw that my living situation was tragic, and she didn’t turn a blind eye.
-She took action and got me out of harm’s way so this braveheart could experience a future filled with only happiness.
+A good samaritan happened to cross my path while she was travelling through a big inner-city.
+She noticed my living situation was tragic, and she did not turn a blind eye.
+She took action and got me out of harm’s way.
 You see, I lived my life chained up outside.
-I was only 24 pounds upon my rescue –only a skeleton of where I should be – and one of my paw pads was missing.
-Please know that, although I’ve come from a difficult background, to say the least, I’ve actually come around really well in only a short period of time, and it’s only getting better.
-Welcome to my rebirth, the start of my journey to a lifetime of joy!
+I was only 24 pounds upon my rescue – a skeleton of where I should be – and one of my paw pads was missing.
+Please know that, although I came from a difficult background, I’ve recovered tremendously, and it only continues to get better.

 Baby Boy’s Forever Home